embl-cba/elastixWrapper/README.md

 ## Notes

-- Using the Windows OS there sometimes is an error pop-up window during the running, which you can ignore.
+- Using the Windows OS, there sometimes is an error pop-up window during the running, which you can ignore.
 - Multi-channel images are currently not supported

 ### Learn more